-2025 Volvo XC60 Vs. Hyundai Santa Fe
+2026 Volvo XC60 Vs. Hyundai Santa Fe

-You deserve a commute elevated to near perfection, which one of the SUVs in our Volvo XC60 vs. Hyundai Santa Fe comparison can do with ease.
+You deserve a commute elevated to near perfection, which one of the SUVs in our Volvo XC60 vs. Hyundai Santa Fe comparison can provide with ease.
 Although both models are impressive, the Volvo XC60 is more thoughtfully designed with better standard and available appointments, standard all-wheel drive, and a city-smart size.
 Read on to compare the three-row Santa Fe to the luxurious Volvo XC60 here.
 When you're ready to explore the winning model in person, contact our specialists at Quantrell Volvo Cars to book your test drive.

 Volvo XC60 vs. Hyundai Santa Fe Specs